1965 in the Vietnam War: June

 Senator J. William Fulbright, Chairman of the Senate Committee on Foreign Relations said on national television that the U.S. should negotiate directly with North Vietnam and make "major concessions" to end the war.
-Fulbright's statement was criticized by prominent Republicans; former Vice President Nixon said that negotiations "would be surrender on the installment plan."
+Fulbright's statement was criticized by prominent Republicans; former Vice President Nixon said that negotiations "would be surrender on the installment plan".

-Secretary of Defense McNamara announced that 22,000 additional troops were being sent to South Vietnam, while conceding that the war was going unfavorably for the U.S.
+McNamara announced that 22,000 additional troops were being sent to South Vietnam, while conceding that the war was going unfavorably for the U.S.

+In Long Khanh province the VC attacked an ammunition convoy escorted by a Regional Forces company.
+Only two of the 16 trucks and 54 soldiers escaped.
+ARVN losses were 41 killed, 20 wounded, and 49 missing.
+Two US soldiers were killed.